-Wise Way Begin all meetings punctually at the hour.
-If presiding brother not at his post, another to take his place, and commence the meeting, and give way to him when he comes.

-Reason for the Latter Punctuality imparts zest to the proceedings, and gives a feeling of earnestness as to the matters in hand: wastes no one's precious time: and promotes the happiness and edification of the occasion.
+Begin all meetings punctually at the hour.
+If the presiding brother be not at his post, let another take his place, and commence the meeting, and give way to him when he comes.
+Punctuality imparts zest to the proceedings, and gives a feeling of earnestness as to the matters in hand: wastes no one's precious time: and promotes the happiness and edification of the occasion.

-II.
-WHO TO SELECT HYMNS --
+ii.
+WHO TO SELECT HYMNS?